Andrew Taylor Still

-Andrew Taylor Still, DO (August 6, 1828 – December 12, 1917) was the founder of osteopathic medicine.
+Andrew Taylor Still (August 6, 1828 – December 12, 1917) was the founder of osteopathic medicine.
 He was also a physician and surgeon, author, inventor and Kansas territorial and state legislator.
 He was one of the founders of Baker University, the oldest four-year college in the state of Kansas, and was the founder of the American School of Osteopathy (now A.T.
 Still University), the world's first osteopathic medical school, in Kirksville, Missouri.

 Early life and interests

 Still was the son of a Methodist minister and physician.
 At an early age, Still decided to follow in his father's footsteps as a physician.
 After studying medicine and serving an apprenticeship under his father, he entered the Civil War.
 He served as a hospital steward assigned to Company F of the Cass County Home Guard of the Missouri Cavalry (Union), but later stated in his autobiography that he served as a "de facto surgeon."
-Despite biographical accounts of him earning an MD there appears to be no record that he was ever conferred one.

 At the time, the hospital stewards of the Army had many responsibilities, including maintaining hospital stores, furniture, and supplies for the sick.
 Since pharmacists were not provided for the hospitals, the hospital stewards also filled prescriptions, and when the medical officers were not present, they took care of the patients.
 Hospital Stewards were sometimes rewarded with promotions to surgeon or assistant surgeon.

 In his autobiography, Still says he served in the Civil War in Company F of the 9th Kansas Cavalry.
 His military service record for the Missouri regiment says that his company was transferred to the 9th Kansas Infantry, not cavalry, but that the transfer was made "without proper authority."
 The judge advocate general then orders that these men not be given credit for this unauthorized service.

 After the Civil War and following the death of his wife, three of his children, and an adopted child from spinal meningitis in 1864, Still concluded that the orthodox medical practices of his day were frequently ineffective and sometimes harmful.
 The use of Calomel, also known as mercury chloride, was one such medical practice Still took particular issue with.
 At the time, there were no standardized dosages for the drug so practitioners of heroic medicine would often deliver dosages that were too large, resulting in mercury poisoning.
 Still devoted the next thirty years of his life to studying the human body and finding alternative ways to treat disease; his methods involved meticulous anatomical dissection to discover its structure and, therefore, function.
 This involved exhuming corpses which, while controversial, was a widespread practice among many medical schools in the United States and abroad during that time.
 During this period, he completed a short course in medicine at the new College of Physicians and Surgeons in Kansas City, Missouri, in 1870.

 Still adopted the ideas of spiritualism sometime around 1867, and it "held a prominent and lasting place in his thinking."